 By Arthur Kettelhut

-We will demonstrate with scriptural teaching the models of salvation and the characteristics and implications of union with Christ.
-This review follows with the nature and benefits of several name phases in the path to Glorification.
+We will show with scriptural teaching the models of salvation and the characteristics and implications of union with Christ.
+This review follows with several name phases on the path to Glorification.

 Union with Christ

 To conclude Glorification, we must take a step back to look at the precedents.
 What are the steps that lead to glorification?
 Everything that a believer would seek to find in their spiritual life with God can have a basis in scripture.
 The notable exception is those who come to know Jesus first through oral traditions, as in many missionary efforts, since it does not matter to God whether one has read his word or has his gospel read aloud.
 Once the believer receives the spirit, the believer has a new life in the Lord.
 Scripture provides in 2 Corinthians 5:17: “Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!”
 A person’s path to Glorification results from the attainment of their calling, election, justification, regeneration, and sanctification, which leads to the outcome of their eschatology.